 Early Motonautisme on the River Seine

 The early years

-On a visit by Henri and Nelly to America to study current boatbuilding methods they recognised that polyester resin and glass fibre had numerous advantages over wood for volume production.
+Henry was aware that in America polyester resin and glass fibre was becoming widely used for boat building as it had numerous advantages over wood for volume production.
 So in 1961 the Calanque, made its debut, a simple dayboat with a fibreglass hull that initially retained a wooden deck and could be fitted with up to an 18hp outboard.
-The Calanque was quickly followed by Jeanneau’s first all-fibreglass boats, the Sport Polyester, the Mirage and the Squale, in which Henri again personally entered into the 1961 edition of the 6 heures de Paris race.
+The Calanque was quickly followed by Jeanneau’s first all-fibreglass boats, the Sport Polyester, the Mirage and the Squale, in which Henry again personally entered into the 1961 edition of the 6 heures de Paris race.

 1st place: Championnat de France